Repair when Not in Use

 - Carefully check for leaks at shutoff valve.
 If leak appears, tighten nut just enough to provide a leak-free joint.
 Do not over tighten shut off valve.

-You can also watch these helpful installation videos:
+You can watch this helpful installation video:

 Click Seal Toilet Connector: